proletaryo/puppet-nvm_nodejs/README.md

 # puppet-nvm_nodejs

-Localized installation of multiple versions of nodejs via NVMo
+Localized installation of multiple versions of nodejs via [NVM](https://github.com/creationix/nvm).

 NOTE: **This is an experimental module.**